mitogen-hq/mitogen/docs/examples.rst

         sudo touch /var/run/start_backup;
     "

-Chances are high this is familiar territory, we've all seen it, and many of us working in infrastructure have almost certainly even written it.
+Chances are high this is familiar territory, we've all seen it, and those working in infrastructure have almost certainly written it.
 At first glance, ignoring that annoying quoting, it looks perfectly fine: well structured, neatly indented, and the purpose of the snippet seems clear.
-But I have some questions:

-1. At first glance, can you say if ``"/media/Main Backup Volume"`` is quoted correctly?
+1. At first glance, is ``"/media/Main Backup Volume"`` quoted correctly?
 2. How will the ``if`` statement behave if there is a problem with the machine, and, say, the ``/bin/grep`` binary is absent?
-3. Ignoring quoting, can you spot any other syntax problems?
+3. Ignoring quoting, are there any other syntax problems?
-4. If you cutpaste this snippet from its original script into an interactive shell, will it behave the same as before?
+4. If this snippet is pasted snippet from its original script into an interactive shell, will it behave the same as before?
 5. Can you think offhand of differences in how the arguments to ``sudo ...`` and ``ssh fileserver ...`` are parsed?
 6. In which context will the ``*`` glob be expanded, if it is expanded at all?
+7. What will the exit status of ``ssh bastion`` be if ``ssh fileserver`` fails?

 Innocent But Deadly
 ~~~~~~~~~~~~~~~~~~~

-And now some answers:

-1. No, the quoting used is nonsense!
-At best, ``mount`` will receive 3
+1. The quoting used is nonsense!
+At best, ``mount`` will receive 3 arguments.
-   arguments.
    At worst, the snippet will not parse at all.
 2. The ``if`` statement will treat a missing ``grep`` binary (exit status 127)
    the same as if ``/dev/sdb1`` was not mounted at all (exit status 1).
 Unless
    the program executing this script is parsing ``stderr`` output, the failure